XM214 Microgun: Development

 The XM214 was first developed for aircraft applications.
 Later General Electric developed it into a man-portable weapon system, known as the GE Six-Pak.
 The complete Six-Pak system weighed 85 pounds (38.5 kg) with 1,000 rounds of ammunition, comparable in weight to some heavy machine guns.
 The basic gun in the Six-Pak weighed 27 pounds, or 12.2 kg.
 The system could be carried by a team of two soldiers and mounted either to an M122 tripod or a vehicle's pintle mount.
-Length overall is 104.1 cm, gun only is 68.6 cm long.
-Width (including ammunition case) is 44.4 cm.
+The overall length is 104 cm, the gun only is 68.6 cm.
+The width (including ammunition case) is 44.4 cm.
 Sighting was usually by optical telescope.

 The Six-Pak consisted of the XM214, the power module, and the ammunition module consisted of two 500-round, factory packed, and disposable cassettes mounted to a holding rack.
 Linked ammunition was fed through a flexible chute to the gun; when the first cassette was empty, ammunition would then feed from the second cassette, tripping a visible signal that a new cassette needed to be added to the rack.